gulf/gulf/README.md

 ## Background
 This project evolved from my determination to replace Etherpad with something better.
 Gulf was the smallest core of code that I felt comfortable extracting out of my prototypes.
 Unfortunately, I took a lot of detours before I could finish "something better" and eventually discovered something better than OT itself: CRDT.
 Gulf is thus relic, of sorts.

+Nonetheless, it's finished and works splendidly.
+(The tests are failing due to entropy, which I haven't bothered to account for.)
+So, if you really need OT: Happy syncing!

 ## Usage

 ```js